 - Clinical Significance

-Each of the components of the diencephalon have specialized functions that are integral to life.
+Each of the components of the diencephalon has specialized functions that are integral to life.
 The diencephalon acts as a primary relay and processing center for sensory information and autonomic control.
 The plethora of communicating pathways between these structures and other parts of the body makes the diencephalon a functionally diverse area.
 Some of these connections include pathways to the limbic system (seat of memory and emotion), basal ganglia (motor coordination), as well as primary sensory areas, such as auditory or visual.

 This article will explore the embryology of the diencephalon, as well as the gross anatomy and function of its various components.
 Clinically significant points relating to this region of the brain will also be discussed.